Get-Tony/get-tony.github.io/tools/inventory-viewer/docs/README.md

 - **Shrink All**: Collapses all nodes in the tree view
 - **Hide/Show Input Area**: Toggles the visibility of the input section (button text changes based on current state)
 - **Clear**: Clears all data and returns to the initial state
+- **Copy JSON**: Copies the entire inventory data to your clipboard
+- **Download**: Available on group items to download a specific group as a JSON file

 ## Technical Details